 Join Trillium Brewing at its Boston locations (Time Out Market in Fenway, the Trillium Beer Garden on the Greenway) and in Canton south of the city for a fun family-friendly Oktoberfest celebration complete with lederhosen, lagers, and music.

-More to enjoy: Stein pours, traditional music, German-inspired food specials, and Trillium's Märzen lager showcasing German malts and Hallertau Mittelfruh hops with floral hop aromatics - plus lots more!
+More to enjoy: Stein pours, traditional music, German food specials, and Trillium's Märzen lager showcasing German malts and Hallertau Mittelfruh hops with floral hop aromatics - plus lots more!

 Boston locations: Time Out Market in Fenway (nearest T station: Green Line/Fenway) and the Rose Kennedy Greenway (near 369 Congress Street - nearest T station: Blue Line/Aquarium